Century Plant

 Perennial

 Century plant is the meme agave: rosette for years, then one absurd flowering spike, then the rosette dies like it finished the boss fight.
 Sap can irritate skin; spine tips file human stupidity down to the bone.
 Edible use centers on roasted hearts and careful processing traditions — not random backyard tequila fantasies without permits and sense.
-In subtropical and tropical Americas it grows bold until a wet winter tries to rot the crown; drainage is non-negotiable. ☀️💧 Sun and Water Requirements: - Full sun and lean, gritty, well-drained soil; wet clay is a death sentence with extra drama. - Extremely drought-tolerant once established; summer rain is fine if soil sheds water fast. - Cold: dry cold tolerates better than cold + wet. ✂️ Methods to Propagate: - Pups: remove offsets when roots have started; let cuts callus before potting. - Bulbils on inflorescence (species/clone dependent) can be rooted when present.
+In subtropical and tropical Americas it grows bold until a wet winter tries to rot the crown; drainage is non-negotiable.
+Full sun and lean, gritty, well-drained soil; wet clay is a death sentence with extra drama.
+Extremely drought-tolerant once established; summer rain is fine if soil sheds water fast.
+Cold: dry cold tolerates better than cold + wet.
+Pups: remove offsets when roots have started; let cuts callus before potting.
+Bulbils on inflorescence (species/clone dependent) can be rooted when present.
+Piña harvest is a years-long commitment -- mark planting dates and size targets before you commit tools.
+Cut leaves close to the core with sharp pikes; sap irritates skin for many people -- gloves and eye sense.
+After harvest, dry or cook processing lines matter as much as field timing; sweet agave work is not a midnight whim.

 Good Neighbors